techiebod/ubuntu-zfs-installer/README.md

 # Ubuntu ZFS Installer

-This repo provides a modular, version-controlled, and secure system to install and maintain an Ubuntu system on ZFS root, designed to work with ZFSBootMenu.
+This repo provides a modular system to install and maintain an Ubuntu system on ZFS root, designed to work with ZFSBootMenu and use Ansible to maintain the OS and packages config.
+The stages are:

+- Create ZFS filesystems (/ and /var/log for the chosen OS)
+- Unpack a base image and copy in key config items e.g. hostid
+- Create a chroot/container to work with pre-first-boot
+- Configure the base OS
+- Install packages and configure them

+Reboot into this at your lesuire and thanks to ZFSBootMenu make this a safe process!

+Maintain the config through a realign script and then repeat as each OS is desired.

 ## 🧱 Project Structure